18 Jan Top Trends to Implement in 2021 For Managing Remote Teams

 Adaptability is a mindset, and flexible teams will thrive in a fast-changing environment.
 Encourage your team to be open to new ways of working.
 Having a growth mindset can help teams maximise their effectiveness.

 Managers will also need to refine their skills, to keep employees engaged and maintain open communication.
 Empathy and trust are especially important for hybrid teams, to show your employees that you care about their professional and personal wellbeing.

 3. Promote inclusivity

 While there are many advantages to remote work, there are also challenges for managers.
 One challenge is maintaining a level playing field for all employees.
 Remote workers may be left out of decisions made in the office.
 Office-based staff output may seem more visible.

 Managers should model inclusive workplace practices.
-This is important for leading a successful hybrid team.
+This is important for not only managing remote teams but also for leading a successful hybrid team.
 These practices could include: